-As your local Member of Parliament and a proud resident of Wolverhampton South West, I want to make sure that the places we work and visit are kept clean and safe for everyone.
+As your local Member of Parliament and a proud resident, I want to make sure that Wolverhampton becomes a safer and a cleaner place to live in, work and visit.
 Below you will find details about some of the initiatives that I am running on this issue, and I would welcome your feedback on what more I could be doing on this.

-I made a pledge during my election campaign to work with residents to clean up the streets and to make our communities a better place to live in.
+- I made a pledge during my election campaign to work with residents to clean up the streets and to make our communities a better place to live in.
 As part of this, I set up ‘Stuart’s Street Cleans.’
 These regular volunteering sessions have brought together many individuals from different backgrounds around one common endeavour: to tidy up our streets!
 While this seems like a simple thing to do, it is my personal belief that tidier communities are an essential ingredient that helps to create happier ones.
-My desire is to schedule more sessions once it is safe to do so.
-I encourage anyone that would like to take part to contact me.

 Tackling Crime and Supporting Community Cohesion:

 - I want people everywhere to feel secure in their communities and to be able to live their lives free from the threat of crime.
 My Safer Neighbourhoods Project has been launched to help me deliver on this priority.
 It consists of three elements - consultation, information, and action.
 Watch this space for more detail.

 - I am pleased that the Government plans to invest an additional £35 million in the West Midlands Police.
 This will help us to deliver on our commitment to recruit 20,000 extra police officers across the country.
 We have already delivered 6,000 - several hundred of which have been recruited in our region.